 Related post: Prague With Kids – The Best Things To Do In 3 Days

-One of the highlights of our trip was enjoying the Czech cuisine.
-The goulash and Prague ham with dumplings, in particular, were our family’s favorites.
+One of the highlights of our trip was enjoying Czech cuisine.
+The goulash and Prague ham with dumplings, in particular, was our family’s favorites.
 Our best meal at U Modré Kachnicky, a beautifully decorated restaurant in Mala Strana that specializes in traditional dishes with duck and wild game.

 Another family-friendly restaurant we can recommend is the Restaurace Mincovna located in the Old Town Square.
 And for a scrumptious treat, head to the other side of Old Town to the Good Food Coffee and Bakery, famous for its scrumptious tunnel-shaped trdelnik (or chimney cake) that are filled with ice cream, whipped cream, fruit, chocolate or other ingredients.

 Or visit the Národní Banka Vín, where you’ll find handmade, decorated gingerbread treats, freshly baked at the shop.

 For more tips and inspiration, please read Snapshots From Prague.